redox-os/rfcs/text/0000-mem-fdtbl.md

 Another grant `Provider` type will be added for capability memory.
 Initialized pages will be marked present but only accessible by the kernel, and will thus indicate that it is a capability page.
 Userspace is responsible for allocating these grants, using `/scheme/memory/capspace`.
-The kernel currently assumes a page is userspace iff it is higher-half, but weakening this to "higher half implies kernel" is almost certainly feasible.
+The kernel should still ideally be able to distinguish between capability memory and regular memory, in order to avoid page table walks, on applicable architectures.

-The contents of these pages, will be an array of pointers to the file descriptions (currently `Arc`s, but it would be equally valid for this to be physical pointers to entries on scheme-specific file description slabs).
+Hence, the address space will initially need to be divided into regular and capability memory, split at an offset of, say, 1 GiB below the top of the user address space.
+On architectures that do not force kernel and user mappings to reside in different page tables (i.e. non-AArch64), it capability pages could possibly be stored in the kernel half.

+The contents of these pages will be an array of pointers to the file descriptions.
+These are currently `Arc`s, but it would be equally valid for this to be physical pointers to entries on scheme-specific file description slabs, and this is out of scope for this RFC.
 Although both of these optimizations would be invisible to userspace, both swap and CoW logic will initially be disabled in the kernel.
 The latter is easier to implement however, as it only affects writes to the capability arrays (when duplicating or opening file descriptors).

-On x86, and in general any architecture supporting SMAP semantics (including RISC V), this pointer can be read in an exception-catching function or instruction sequence with EFLAGS.AC cleared, since these pages (unless kernel pages in the user half are introduced for other purposes) are capability pages if and only if they are kernel pages.
-On architectures that do not support this, manual page table walking is equally possible, and capability pages can simply be marked "ignored" to the CPU, usually offering sufficient bits for it to still store the relevant pointer.
+Provided the user address space is split, so that capability and regular virtual memory is fully disjoint, capabilities can be read directly from memory, using the existing `copy_from_user` mechanism.
+Unless the capability pages are intended to be readable by userspace, on some architectures like AArch64, manual page table walking is still possible, and capability pages can simply be marked "ignored" to the CPU, usually offering sufficient bits for it to still store the relevant pointer.